 Skill India Mission

 Skill India Mission was launched by Prime Minister Narendra Modi on 15 July 2015.
-It aims to train over 40 crore people in India in different skills by 2022.
 The mission aims at vocational training and certification of Indian youth for a better livelihood and respect in society.

 - This day is also the 5th anniversary of the founding of Skill India Mission.